 The True Instinct recipes from Purina One are their own take on a high protein formula and include higher proportions of meat ingredients than their other recipes.

-Soy is a grain ingredient and is regularly seen in Purina recipes but is rarely used by other pet food brands as many do not approve of its widespread use.
+Soy is a controversial plant-based ingredient and is regularly seen in Purina recipes, but it is rarely used by other pet food brands as many do not approve of its widespread use.

 Like other brands discussed here, Purina One also has a wet/canned cat food range, and one recipe in particular from this range stands out from the crowd.